msobanjo/courseware/topics/linux/modules/sudoers/README.md

     /bin/systemctl status nginx
 ```
 Make sure that you include the full path to the binaries that you are using.
-For instance the `systemctl` commands full path is `/bin/systemctl`.
+For instance, the `systemctl` command's full path is `/bin/systemctl`.
-To find the location of an application you can use the `type` command:
+To find the location of an application, you can use the `type` command:
 ```bash
 type systemctl
 # /bin/systemctl
 ```
 ## Tasks
-These tasks will take you though allowing a `jenkins` user to manage a systemd service without using a password.
+These tasks will take you through configuring a `jenkins` user to manage a systemd service without using a password.
-To manage a systemd service you must be able to use the `systemctl` command which requires elevated permissions - sudo.
+To manage a systemd service, you must be able to use the `systemctl` command; this requires elevated permissions (sudo).
 ### Create a Jenkins User
-We need a Jenkins user for this example:
+For this example, we need a Jenkins user:
 ```bash
 sudo useradd -m -s /bin/bash jenkins
 ```